ilianafrantzia/DSC-511-Group-Project/README.md

 ### 2. Machine Learning

 After preprocessing and transforming the text data into feature vectors, we implemented a machine learning pipeline to extract patterns and make predictions.
-The pipeline followed a standard process:
+The pipeline followed a tailored process depending on the model used:

-- Feature Extraction
+- Feature Extraction was applied only for the Random Forest and Gradient Boosted Trees (GBT) models.

-- Model Training
+- Model Training was conducted for all models, including Linear Regression, Ridge, Lasso, and Elastic Net.

-- Validation
+- We also experimented with different hyperparameter settings to optimize their performance.

-- Evaluation
+- Validation and Evaluation were performed consistently across all models using metrics like RMSE, R².

 We used Apache Spark MLlib to develop scalable machine learning models that support distributed processing.
 Both supervised and unsupervised techniques were explored based on task requirements.